Akon-Fiber/Machine-Learning-Class/Forward and Backpropagation.md

     b  : b  - (alpha)db
 ```

-This is only for 1 iteration of Forward and Backprop, do more iterations until cost is minimized.
+This is only for 1 iteration of Forward and Backward propagation, do more iterations until cost function J is minimized.

-Note that this algorithm of minimizing the cost function can be done in 3-nest loop
+Note that this algorithm of minimizing the cost function can be done in 3-nest of loop
-* one for the insides feed-forward and backward propation
+* one for the insides of feed-forward and backward propation
 * another level on the whole process of one-step forward and backprop for the whole training set
 * and the highest level being the minimization of cost function

-This could be further optimized by using vectorization techniques
+This could be further optimized by using vectorization techniques.